 Brittney Herron is a member of the Litigation practice group and its Employment and Labor practice area.
 She represents businesses of all sizes, including private firms and state entities, in a variety of employment-related matters before both state and federal courts, as well as administrative agencies.
 She primarily handles discrimination and retaliation cases related to race, sex and disability under the Missouri Human Rights Act, the Americans with Disabilities Act and Title VII.
 Brittney also has extensive experience working with higher education clients on Title IX matters.

-Brittney’s experience also extends to noncompete and nonsolicitation agreements, employee benefits, bylaws and employee handbook preparation, contract and warranty disputes, commercial litigation matters and more.
+Brittney’s experience also extends to noncompete and nonsolicitation agreements, employee benefits, bylaws and employee handbook preparation, contract disputes, commercial litigation matters and more.

 Experienced in all phases of discovery, trial preparation and negotiation of settlements, she is versed in case strategy, pretrial briefing and dispositive motion practice.